Please ensure Javascript is enabled for purposes of website accessibility

 Brief Look Into Bipartisan COVID Relief Act 2020

-Much has already been talked about the Paycheck Protection Program (PPP) monitored by the Small Business Administration.
-PPP is the main stimulus bill and a forgivable loan created for small businesses under the Coronavirus Aid, Relief, and Economic Security (CARES) Act. $525 billion PPP loans were approved through 2020.
+Much has already been talk about the Paycheck Protection Program (PPP) monitor by the Small Business Administration.
+PPP is the main stimulus bill and a forgivable loan create for small businesses under the Coronavirus Aid, Relief, and Economic Security (CARES) Act. $525 billion PPP loans were approve through 2020.

-As the year closes, businesses that received the loans under PPP are trying to understand the application know-hows for PPP forgiveness.
-Businesses that have applied at least 60% of proceeds to payrolls are eligible for PPP loan forgiveness while others may be partially forgiven.
+As the year closes, businesses that receive the loans under PPP are trying to understand the application know-hows for PPP forgiveness.
+Businesses that have applied at least 60% of proceeds to payrolls are eligible for PPP loan forgiveness while others may be partially forgive.
 The Act proposes to simplify the forgiveness process for borrowers of loans of $150,000 or less.

-The bipartisan act would permit the most affected businesses to apply for a second forgivable PPP loan to small businesses with 300 employees or less that have sustained 30% loss in 2020.
+The bipartisan act would permit the most affect businesses to apply for a second forgivable PPP loan to small businesses with 300 employees or less that have sustain 30% loss in 2020.
 This comes as good news considering that many small businesses didn’t get a fair chance to access the PPP loans at all.

 Are you losing sleep, worried about your business because of the COVID 19 Pandemic?